namikimlab/namikimlab.github.io/index.md

 # 👋 Hi, I'm Nami

-Data Engineer in the making, blending finance brains with CS brawn.
+Data Engineer in the making, blending finance with CS.

 ## ⚙️ Tech Stack